| Cyber Housewives Addicted to the

 versa.
 Sex is a vital and complex factor in marriages.
 Dr. Harley emphasizes the

+importance of conversation and affection in providing an essential environment for sex.
 Conversation, unlike sex, is not an exclusive need, unless it is one of

 your most important emotional needs that made you fall in love with your spouse.
 Men and